How Aftercurrent works

 Body context does not replace the dream.
 It changes the reading conditions around the dream.

 Measured means direct body context.
-Inferred means a pattern that seems to keep recurring.
+Inferred means a repeat trend that starts to show up over time.
 Written means language meant to help you think.
 Those are not the same thing, and it helps to keep them separate.

 Body context can sharpen an interpretation without pretending to prove it.